edemaine/svgtiler/README.md

 Instead of strings, you can also directly pass in `Mapping` or `Drawing` or `Style` objects (as arguments or as part of an array argument).
-An easy way to create such objects is to call `svgtiler.require()`, which processes any given filename (without any processing of its filename).
+An easy way to create such objects is to call `svgtiler.require()`, which loads any given filename as if it was given on the command line (without any processing of its filename).
 For example, `svgtiler.require('filename with spaces and *s.asc')` transforms an ASCII file into a `Drawing` object.